LaplaceXD/CpuScheduling/README.md

 ## Page Replacement Algorithms (Memory Management)

-**Scheduling algorithms** are used to manage the execution of processes in an operating system ensuring fairness, quick response times, maximized average turnaround time, minimized average waiting time, and other criteria.
-These algorithms can be preemptive or non-preemptive.
+**Page replacement algorithms** are essential components of operating systems that manage the swapping of pages in and out of memory.
+Their primary goal is to optimize memory utilization, minimize page faults, and enhance overall system performance.
+These algorithms are categorized as either global or local.

-Preemptive scheduling algorithms allow the interruption of currently executing processes to start or resume another process, while non-preemptive scheduling algorithms do not permit such interruptions, requiring the currently running process to complete its execution before the next one starts.
+In a global page replacement algorithm, the operating system considers all pages across the entire system when deciding which page to replace.
+On the other hand, local page replacement algorithms base their decisions on the pages within the specific process that generated the page fault.

 ### List of Scheduling Algorithms Implemented:
 | Page Replacement Algorithm           | Replacement Criteria                         |